PiGeonCZ/EnigmaEPG2XMLTV/README.md

 # EnigmaEPG2XMLTV
-Set of powershell scripts and xslt templates for schedulling, dowloading and converting EPG from Enigma 2 DVB S/T/C receivers with HRTunerProxy plugin installed.
+Set of powershell scripts and xslt templates for scheduling, downloading and converting EPG from Enigma 2 DVB S/T/C receivers with HRTunerProxy plugin installed.

 I have finally managed to put together a version which somebody else could "easily" use, so here you are ;)